 16. Talk to Her (2002)

-Widely regarded as the best Pedro Almodóvar film, “Talk to Her” follows two men that share an odd friendship while caring for two women who are in a coma after a tragic accident.
+Widely regarded as the best Pedro Almodóvar film, “Talk to Her” follows two men who share an odd friendship while caring for two women who are in a coma after a tragic accident.
 Exploring themes like loneliness, friendship, desperation, what is love and obsession, Almodóvar creates a magnificent story that makes this one of the best films of 2002.
 The director is a poet of words and images, it can put any viewer uncomfortable in the blink of an eye.
 Original and thought-provoking, “Talk to Her” has also amazing performances, especially of Javier Cámara.

 Read More: Best Gymnastics Movies of All Time